 Be careful what you wish for

 Every year, the beginning of Wimbledon marks the start of summer for me.
-I love tennis and Wimbledon so much that every year I tease HWSNBN that I’ll take two precious weeks of holiday to enjoy the tennis.
+I love tennis and Wimbledon so much that every year I tease He Who Shall Not Be Named (HWSNBN) that I’ll take two precious weeks of holiday to enjoy the tennis.
 My wish was granted because this time last year I lay a hospital bed recovering from keyhole abdominal surgery.

 That was the end, of six months of hospital visits, of consultants, of tests, of google searches, although I didn’t know it then.
 It was ironic because last was the year I got healthy.
-I started eating well, exercising regularly and lost over two stone.
+I started eating well and exercising regularly.
 I was the healthiest I’d been in years.
 But it was also the year I ended up in hospital.
 I don’t know when it all began.
 My consultant suggested I could have been born with the cyst nestling inside me, like a dark passenger.
 But I first became aware I was sick in February last year.

 The first attack